Fernie Secondary School

+Information

 Fernie Secondary School (formed in 1908) is a public high school in the city of Fernie, British Columbia, it is part of the School District 5 Southeast Kootenay.
 The school holds grades 7 through 12.

 The original school building, located in the downtown core of Fernie, was home to the school from 1908, until 1999.
 In 1999, a new school building was opened on a property adjacent to the Fernie Golf and Country Club.
 The original building sat abandoned for 8 years before being redeveloped into condominiums.
-FSS has a population of about 500 students in Grades 7 to 12 and usually hosts a small number of international students at a time.
+FSS has a population of about 520 students in Grades 7 to 12 and usually hosts a small number of international students at a time.